Who do I call if there is a problem?

 How do I setup a VideoCast?

-ORS - Contact NIH Events Management (301-435-2208) for an estimate and work order number so they can provide room support and send CIT live video and captions for the VideoCast.
+ORS - Contact NIH Events Management for an estimate and work order number so they can provide event support, send CIT live captioned video and make arrangements for sign language interpreter services.

 CIT - Schedule at https://videocast.nih.gov/info and provide event details.
 There is no CIT fee for NIH customers requesting live and archived VideoCasts.
 HHS clients ask NIH Events Management staff to schedule upcoming VideoCasts.